Wyoming Continues COVID-19 Vaccinations

-U.S. Army Staff Sgt.
-Neff of the Wyoming Army National Guard’s Medical Detachment, draws out a dose of the Moderna COVID-19 vaccine with a syringe at Raper Armory, Wyoming Army National Guard, Cheyenne, Wyo., Jan.
-13, 2021.
+State Command Sgt.
+Maj. of the Wyoming Army National Guard, Command Sgt.
+Maj.
+Harold Pafford receives the Moderna vaccine at the Raper Armory, Wyoming Army National Guard, Cheyenne, Wyo., Jan.
+14, 2021.
 Individuals will receive a second Moderna booster vaccination 28 days after the first dose.
 (U.S. Army National Guard photo by Cpl.
 Kristina Kranz)

 |Date Taken: